-We’re one of the most diverse and highly respected providers of social care and support for vulnerable people in Glasgow, West Central Scotland and beyond.
+We are one of the most diverse and highly respected providers of social care and support for vulnerable people in Glasgow, West Central Scotland and beyond.

-We are looking at different and innovative ways of offering support and of generating funds, and are actively seeking the support of our local communities, whether it be through volunteering time and direct support, or by way of financial donation.
+As a result of the funding challenges we are looking at different and innovative ways of offering support and of generating funds, and are actively seeking the support of our local communities, whether it be through volunteering time and direct support, or by way of financial donation.

 Can you help?

-With your help we can keep improving and enhancing the quality of life of those in most need…
+With your help we can keep improving and enhancing the quality of life of those in most need.